-The key problem of the Draft is that the MoH and the pharmaceutical industry stakeholders differently define drug safety as ensuring availability of treatments to patients in Poland.
-In fact, the majority of the proposed changes could well result in the progressive withdrawal of certain medicinal products from the Polish market, which would result in the opposite effect to that anticipated.
+The key problem of the Draft is that the MoH and the pharmaceutical industry stakeholders differently define the drug safety defined as ensuring availability of treatment to patients in Poland.
+The majority of proposed changes might likely result in progressive withdrawal of certain medicinal products from the Polish market which would result in opposite effect to the anticipated one.